thelia/thelia.github.io/documentation/modules/loops.md

  ```

- Of course you can use all classes you want in your own class, like model class.
+ Of course you can use all classes you want in your own loop class, like model class.
 All Thelia's model classes are in the
  namespace Thelia\Model

  So if I want to add some search in my DB and return results from product table I can use something like this :